 10) Become the cause of your happiness

 You are either at the effect of something else or the cause of your life.
 If you are unhappy at work, your happiness is at the “effect of your work.”
 Become the cause of your happiness, instead of surrendering your life to the effect of your circumstances.
 I’ve provided tips above that can help.
 However, you have absolute control over YOU.
 Work on “the who,” your thoughts, feelings, and emotions.
 Work on “the what,” your plans, actions, steps, strategy, and tactics.
 Only you control how you react to, feel about, or view your job.
 Only you control the actions you can take to increase happiness.

 Stop waiting for someone or something else to bring you happiness.
+Find out what makes you happy at work.
 Go forth my friend.
 Connect your head and heart.
 Take control of your life.
 If you need help, consider hiring a coach to guide you along the way.

 Take care and be happy!

 Do you suffer from the Fear of Failure?
 If you’re reading this post, you’re in luck!
 For a limited time you can take $10 off my course: Transform Your Fear of Failure - Create the Energy You Need for Success.
 I have no doubt you’ll find great value in this course!